intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/vnni/bigdl/README.md

 ---
 ### Predict
-This example runs in local mode and demonstrates how to do image classification with the pre-trained int8 model.
+This example demonstrates how to do image classification with the pre-trained int8 model.

 ```bash
 export SPARK_HOME=the root directory of Spark